Naja24/Lending-Club-Predictive-modelling-and-RL-agent/Final_report.md

 This project sought to develop an intelligent loan approval system to maximize financial returns for a fintech company.
 We compared two distinct machine learning paradigms: a traditional **Supervised Deep Learning (DL)** model trained to *predict risk* and an **Offline Reinforcement Learning (RL)** agent trained to *optimize a policy* for maximum profit.

 The key finding is that while the DL model proved effective at identifying risk (AUC: 0.716), its objective is only a proxy for the true business goal.
-The RL agent, trained on the same data, learned a policy with an **Estimated Policy Value of $XXX.XX** per loan.
-This represents a potential **improvement of over $YYYY.YY** per loan compared to the bank's historical policy (which averaged a loss of -$1372.25 per loan).
+The RL agent, trained on the same data, learned a policy with an **Estimated Policy Value of $962.9542** per loan.
+This represents a potential **improvement of over $2335.20** per loan compared to the bank's historical policy (which averaged a loss of -$1372.25 per loan).
 This result strongly indicates that RL is a superior framework for this business problem, as it optimizes for the financial outcome directly.

 ---